 Chances are there are dozens of fun things to do in your own hometown that you either never have time for, or don’t even think about because they are so close by.
 Here are 25 fun and creative ideas to get you started:

 - Try Geocaching-According to the official Geocaching website, “Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.”
-Get more information here, or find local Geocaching groups here.
+Get more information here.

 - Try Paintballing or Laser Tag-Invite a few other families to join yours and battle it out for the title of Most Awesome Family.
 There are paintball or laser tag facilities almost everywhere—use Google to find one nearby.